epics-base/ci-scripts/appveyor/README.md

     it to your GitHub account and activate your support module's repository.
 For more details, please see below and refer to the [AppVeyor documentation](https://www.appveyor.com/docs/).

+    (This applies when using the free tier offered to open source projects.
+Things will be different using an "Enterprise" installation on customer hardware.)

  2. Add the ci-scripts respository as a Git Submodule (see [README](../README.md) one level above).